Updated on June 3, 2021

 While you might be tempted to collect and gather as much customer or lead information as possible, refrain from doing so.

 One, you’ll scare your lead by asking for too much information.
-Two, even if you succeed in collecting ample information, it can lead to unnecessary questions and complex data analysis.
+Two, even if you succeed in collecting ample information, it can lead to unnecessary questions, complex data analysis, and customer data management.
 So, limit the data fields to only the crucial information you need from your leads.

 In case you do not get all the vital information you need from a lead, mark the contact as incomplete in your CRM.
 This way, you could exclude all incomplete records where needed and endorse easy and quick data cleansing and updation.

-If you need cleaner and more accurate information in your CRM, then you need the power of automation.
+If you need cleaner and more accurate information in your CRM, the data management guidelines calls for you to rely on the power of automation.